Special Curricular Offerings

-At the Primary level, creative movement and song are done on a daily basis, mainly during circle time.
+At the Primary level, creative movement and song are daily activities, mainly during circle time.
 For the Primary and Elementary levels, other musical opportunities include preparation for “Holidays Around the World” Celebration/Musical Program in December and the Graduation/Musical Program in June.
 Additionally, Suzuki violin lessons are available on-site, as are private lessons in piano, guitar, and voice (at an additional fee).

 Tri-fold Research Projects